nisasohail/JC-Citi-Bike-Analytics/README.md

 Remember, the people reading your analysis will **NOT** be data analysts.
 Your audience will be city officials, public administrators, and heads of New York City departments.
 Your data and analysis needs to be presented in a way that is focused, concise, easy-to-understand, and visually compelling.
 Your visualizations should be colorful enough to be included in press releases, and your analysis should be thoughtful enough for dictating programmatic changes.

-## Submission

-Your final submission should include:

-* A link to your Tableau Public workbook that includes:
-  * 4-10 Total "Phenomenon" Visualizations
-  * 2 Dashboards
-  * 1 City Official Map
-  * 1 Story
-* A text or markdown file with your analysis on the phenomenons you uncovered from the data.

-## Assessment

-Your final product will be assessed on the following metrics:

-* Analytic Rigor

-* Readability

-* Visual Attraction

 ## Hints